Note: This is day 9 of National Preparedness Month . Follow this year’s campaign on Twitter by searching for the #NatlPrep hash tag.

-Last August, in USGS: Nearly Half Of U.S. Population Exposed to Potentially Damaging Earthquakes, we looked at the results of a new study – published in the journal Earthquake Spectra, that nearly doubles – to 143 million - the number of Americans who live or work in areas susceptible to potentially damaging ground shaking.
+A little over a year ago, in USGS: Nearly Half Of U.S. Population Exposed to Potentially Damaging Earthquakes, we looked at the results of a new study – published in the journal Earthquake Spectra, that nearly doubled – to 143 million - the number of Americans who live or work in areas susceptible to potentially damaging ground shaking.

-Of particular note, since research is still ongoing, this study didn’t consider earthquakes due to human activity – such as `Fracking’ - nor does it take into consideration the amplification of ground shaking due to soil type, which could exacerbate the effects of some earthquakes.
+Of particular note, this study didn’t include earthquakes due to human activity – such as `Fracking’ - nor did it take into consideration the amplification of ground shaking due to soil type, which could exacerbate the effects of some earthquakes.

-Add in non-seismically active regions along the Gulf and Atlantic coastlines that are susceptible to tsunamis generated from distant earthquakes (see #NatlPrep : Tsunami Awareness), and there is better than a 50-50 chance that you live somewhere that is at risk of some seismically induced disaster.
+When you add in that the Gulf and Atlantic coastlines are susceptible to tsunamis generated from distant earthquakes (see East Coast Tsunami Threats), then there is better than a 50-50 chance that you live in an area that is at risk of some seismically induced disaster.